Duong Van Mai Elliott: Career

 After her graduation from Georgetown University, Mai Elliott returned to Saigon and lived there from 1963 to 1968.
 Initially, Mai Elliott planned to work for the Vietnamese Foreign Ministry due to the influences of her family tradition of government service.
 Mai Elliott's marriage with an American, David Elliott, disrupted this plan.
 Instead, she worked for an American think tank, the RAND Corporation.
+She participated in the Viet Cong Motivation and Morale Project from 1964 to 1968.
 Her task was to interview Viet Cong prisoners of war and defectors to find out the morale and impetus of the guerrillas.
 At the end of this job, Mai Elliott and her husband David Elliott co-authored "Documents of an Elite Viet Cong Delta Unit: The Demolition Platoon of the 514th Battalion", which was published by RAND Corporation in 1969.

 In 1975, when the Vietnam War came to an end, Mai Elliott moved back to the U.S. where she started a career in corporate banking.
 She eventually resigned from her job so as to write the book "The Sacred Willow: Four Generations in the Life of a Vietnamese Family", for which she had received a NEH grant of $80,000 to research and write.
 The book was published by Cambridge University Press in April 1999.

 In 2010, the RAND Corporation published her second book "RAND in Southeast Asia: A History of the Vietnam War Era".

 From 2014 to 2017, Mai Elliott served as one of the advisers for the PBS documentary series "The Vietnam War", directed by Ken Burns and Lynn Novick.
 She was also frequently featured on the show.

 Inspiration for The Sacred Willow: Four Generations in the Life of a Vietnamese Family

-Mai Elliott's inspiration to write her family's memoir stems from a desire to return to her origins after having travelled the world.
-One of her intentions behind writingThe Sacred Willow: Four Generations in the Life of a Vietnamese Family (1999) was to provide her family members, who are now scattered around the world, with a written account of their family history.
-But the memoir also seeks to become a lens through which one could better understand Vietnamese history and the common struggles experienced by displaced Vietnamese diaspora at large.
+Mai Elliott's inspiration to write her family's memoir stemmed from a desire to return to her origins after having travelled the world.
+One of her intentions behind writing The Sacred Willow: Four Generations in the Life of a Vietnamese Family (1999) was to provide her family members, who were now scattered around the world, with a written account of their family history.
+Mai Elliott also sought for the memoir to become a lens through which readers could better understand Vietnamese history, and the common struggles experienced by the displaced Vietnamese diaspora at large.